nik-rev/ferrishot/README.md

-# groxshot
+# ferrishot

 An easy to use, and cross-platform screenshot app written in Rust.

 ## Features

 Currently, this project is under heavy development.
-The goal is to reach feature parity with [flameshot](https://github.com/flameshot-org/flameshot) before the 1.0 release.
+The current goal is to reach feature parity with [flameshot](https://github.com/flameshot-org/flameshot) before the 1.0 release and then go beyond.

 - Select a region on the screen by left clicking and drag
 - Resize region by dragging on any of the sides